thin-edge/thin-edge.io/docs/src/references/child-devices.md

   the physical device thin-edge is running on
 - **external-device**:
   some kind of physical device that is connected to the _thin-edge device_ (e.g. a PLC, a fieldbus device, a sensor or any other kind of device)
+- **logical child-device**:
+  a process running on the _thin-edge device_ that makes use of thin-edge's child-device API to be represented as individual device in the cloud
+- **child-device**:
+  a _logical child-device_ or an _external-device_ that makes use of thin-edge's child-device API to be represented as individual device in the cloud
 - **child-device twin**:
   the entity in the cloud, that represents the child-device; in case of C8Y that is a managed object
 - **child-id**: